bluestatedigital/SocialEEsta/README.markdown

 - callback  :  If specified, this function is called after the user clicks the +1 button.

 Refer to the [Google +1 button docs](https://developers.google.com/+/plugins/+1button/) for additional details.

+## LinkedIn Share Button: {exp:socialeesta:linkedin}

+All parameters are optional:

+- url  :  The URL to share on LinkedIn.
+Defaults to the page on which the button is present.
+- counter  : 'top', 'right'  :  Default value: no counter.
+Display a share count above or to the right of the button.
+- show_zero  :  'true'  :  Default value: false.
+Display a 'zero' in the counter if the URL has not been shared.
+- on_success  : A Javascript callback to run if the share is successful.
+- on_error  : A Javascript callback to run if the share is not successful or an error occurs.